HenryMartinMetaverse/autoscripts/README.md

 ## Introduce

 Automatic play script in [farmersworld](https://play.farmersworld.io/), Automatic mining and repair, automatic replenishment of energy. automatic earn.

 Based on background technology development, high operation efficiency, stable and not crash, a single server can run more than 50 accounts.
 Automatically restarts when the line is offline.
 15%-20% more revenue than front-end scripts, QuickMacro, AutoHotkey
-, etc
+, etc.

+Cross-platform, support Windows, Linux, MacOS.

 :spider_web: <https://play.farmersworld.io/>
 :octocat: <https://github.com/HenryMartinMetaverse/autoscripts>